charliefowle03/EvaAIassistant/README.md

-Compatible with Firefox, Chrome, and Edge.
+Compatible with Firefox, Chrome, Edge and Safari.
 Simply open the above file, then click the "Raw" tab above the script and the script will install to Tampermonkey.